webplatform/docs/tutorials/absolute_and_fixed_positioning/index.md

 [[Image:stacking.png|The blue box is at the bottom, followed by the cyan, gray and yellow boxes]]

-Figure 1: Illustration of different stacking contexts.
+''Figure 1: Illustration of different stacking contexts.''

 The elements appearing inside "2" will always appear in front of all of the elements inside "1".
 Then within each stacking context, elements with a higher z-index number appear in front of elements with a small z-index number.
 If two elements have the same z-index number, the one appearing later in the markup will appear in front.

 This part was probably quite confusing, especially if you’re new to CSS.
 The point is that you need to know your stacking contexts if you’re trying to change the stack levels of different elements.
 If an element belongs to a local stacking context you can only change its position along the Z axis within that local context.
 An element in one local stacking context cannot slide in between two elements in another local stacking context.